OysteinFalkeid/Game-Code/README.md

 ## print
 Define print style in think or speak define time duration for print
+1. print has a time implementation
+2. the printed text is currentley printed at the sprites center.

 ## sprite
 some premade custum paths to images in sprites